piriya33/CDC_Wordpress/wp-content/plugins/wp-spamshield/readme.txt

 **A:** The short answer: Yes!
 WP-SpamShield is 100% compliant with European Cookie and Privacy Laws.
 The long answer... *[Continue reading FAQ 18 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=18#faqs_18)*

+= FAQ 19 - Q: I'm a web developer, and something does not seem to be working right in my local testing environment.
+What might be causing this? =

+**A:** When something does not seem to work properly in a local testing environment, but works without issue on a live site, almost 100% of the time it is due to... *[Continue reading FAQ 19 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=19#faqs_19)*

+= FAQ 20 - Q: How do I upgrade my site's PHP version? =

+**A:** Upgrading PHP is not hard at all.
+Please see this... *[Continue reading FAQ 20 »](https://www.redsandmarketing.com/plugins/wp-spamshield/faqs/?faqs=20#faqs_20)*

 == Screenshots ==

 1. WP-SpamShield Settings page